 Disturbing as this is, this does risk spreading to the rest of the country.

-Mississippi's "moral refusal" law as model--and possibilities for even laws
+Mississippi's "moral refusal" law as model--and possibilities for even worse laws

 As it is, thanks to the Mississippi law, Jackson Women's Health Organization no longer performs abortion, therapeutic or otherwise, after sixteen weeks--after this, women who require abortions for medical reasons must essentially be medevaced to either Birmingham, AL, or Nashville, TN.
 Between "moral refusal" (which means that literally no hospital in the state will perform even therapeutic abortion--all are "moral refusers") and other facilities having to shut down, JWHO is the last in line.